How Do We Align Artificial Intelligence with Human Values?

 “The issue, of course, is to define what exactly these values are, because people might have different cultures, different parts of the world, different socioeconomic backgrounds — I think people will have very different opinions on what those values are.
 And so that’s really the challenge,” says Stefano Ermon, an assistant professor at Stanford.

 Roman Yampolskiy, an associate professor at the University of Louisville, agrees.
 He explains, “It is very difficult to encode human values in a programming language, but the problem is made more difficult by the fact that we as humanity do not agree on common values, and even parts we do agree on change with time.”

 And while some values are hard to gain consensus around, there are also lots of values we all implicitly agree on.
 As Russell notes, any human understands emotional and sentimental values that they’ve been socialized with, but it’s difficult to guarantee that a robot will be programmed with that same understanding.

 But IBM research scientist Francesca Rossi is hopeful.
 As Rossi points out, “there is scientific research that can be undertaken to actually understand how to go from these values that we all agree on to embedding them into the AI system that’s working with humans.”

 Dragan’s research comes at the problem from a different direction.
 Instead of trying to understand people, she looks at trying to train a robot or AI to be flexible with its goals as it interacts with people.
-She explains, “At Berkeley, … we think it’s important for agents to have uncertainty about their objectives, rather than assuming they are perfectly specified, and treat human input as valuable observations about the true underlying desired objective.”
+“At Berkeley,” she explains, “we think it's important for agents to have uncertainty about their objectives, rather than assuming they are perfectly specified, and treat human input as valuable observations about the true underlying desired objective.”